 Symptoms and Signs

-Findings include valvular prolapse and aortic aneurysm.
-A diastolic murmur may be heard over the aortic valve.
-Those with mitral valve prolapse may have a systolic click and a late systolic murmur or, in severe cases, a holosystolic murmur.
 Most severe complications result from pathologic changes in the aortic root and ascending aorta.
 The aortic media is affected preferentially in areas subject to the greatest hemodynamic stress.
 The aorta progressively dilates or acutely dissects, beginning in the coronary sinuses, sometimes before age 10 yr.
-The aortic root dilates in 50% of children and in 60 to 80% of adults and can cause aortic regurgitation.
-Bacterial endocarditis may develop.
-Redundant cusps and chordae tendineae may lead to mitral valve prolapse or regurgitation.
+The aortic root dilates in 50% of children and in 60 to 80% of adults and can cause aortic regurgitation, in which case a diastolic murmur may be heard over the aortic valve.
+Redundant cusps and chordae tendineae may lead to mitral valve prolapse or regurgitation; mitral valve prolapse may cause a systolic click and a late systolic murmur or, in severe cases, a holosystolic murmur.
+Bacterial endocarditis may develop in affected valves.

 Cystic lung disease and recurrent spontaneous pneumothorax may occur.
 These disorders can cause pain and shortness of breath.